Canada expels Indian diplomat as it probes possible link to Sikh's slaying. India denies allegation

 “Any involvement of a foreign government in the killing of a Canadian citizen on Canadian soil is an unacceptable violation of our sovereignty,” he said.
 “In the strongest possible terms I continue to urge the government of India to cooperate with Canada to get to the bottom of this matter.”

 On Tuesday, India’s foreign ministry released a statement dismissing the allegation as “absurd and motivated.”
-The ministry’s added that Trudeau made similar allegations to Modi at the recent G20 summit.
+The ministry’s added that Trudeau had made similar allegations to Modi.

 “Such unsubstantiated allegations seek to shift the focus from Khalistani terrorists and extremists, who have been provided shelter in Canada and continue to threaten India’s sovereignty and territorial integrity,” the statement noted, referring to the proposed name of a Sikh homeland.